wthomson/FitHome-docs/ElectricityMonitor.md

 # Overview
 This part of the Wiki documents (1) in the diagram:
 ![overview](images/EnergyMonitorFirmware/component_design.png)
-- aggregate power reading collection by the Electricity Monitor (details below)
-- into a Raspberry Pi where the data is stored in the Raspberry Pi's mongo db.
+The Electricity Monitor (details below) combined with a Raspberry Pi collects aggregate power readings and stores them in the Raspberry Pi's mongo db.

 The readings can then be used by analytical packages such as Pandas, Keras to learn more about how a home's energy is used.
 # Thanks to Those That Went Before